odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 ==========================

-Once you are confident about upgrading your production database, follow the process described on :ref:`upgrade/upgrade-prod`, depending on the hosting type of your database.
+Once you are confident about upgrading your production database, follow the process described on :ref:`upgrade-production`, depending on the hosting type of your database.